 The purpose of the Varsity Club shall be to provide all Penn State Mont Alto Varsity Athletes the opportunity to work together and participate in community service as well as charitable events.
-The club is designed to provide a learning experience for the Mont Alto Athletes to not only work together on playing fields, but also outside of the games to make a difference for others along with the Mont Alto Athletic program.
+The club is designed to provide a learning experience for the Mont Alto athletes to not only work together on playing fields but to also work together outside of the competitions in order to make a difference for others along with the Mont Alto Athletic Program.

 Volunteer Club *